spinalcordtoolbox/spinalcordtoolbox/README.md

 If you have 10.7 or less, the only incompatibility is with ANTs, which you can compile on your station and then copy the binaries under SCT installation as explained [here](https://github.com/neuropoly/spinalcordtoolbox/wiki/binaries).

-Once you have downloaded SCT, unpack it (note: Safari automatically unzip it).
+Once you have downloaded SCT, unpack it (note: Safari will automatically unzip it).
 Then, open a new Terminal, go into the created folder and launch the installer:

 ~~~
 ./install_sct